apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 This simple example writes messages to stdout.
 If you want to send messages to stderr instead, change the 'Target' value to `System.err`.
+The color of the message text shows the logging level.
 ~~~{.xml}
 <?xml version="1.0" encoding="UTF-8" ?>
 <log4j:configuration xmlns:log4j="http://jakarta.apache.org/log4j/">